 Christina Davis, MBA

-Christina, who joined the team in 2018, is the Executive Assistant at Ribometrix.
+Christina, who joined the team in 2018, is the Office Manager at Ribometrix.
 She has a diverse range of experience including almost a decade of work in the NC state government environmental regulatory field, various entrepreneurial ventures, and a professional background in industrial biotechnology.
 Her passions include biotechnology business development and innovation, marketing, entrepreneurship, and any endeavors that have a positive impact on the environment and human health.

 Christina holds a BS in Environmental Science with a focus in Biology from the University of North Carolina at Wilmington, and an MBA in BioSciences Management from North Carolina State University.

 Carolina is a molecular biologist with over ten years of experience in RNA and cancer research, who joined Ribometrix in 2016.
 Carolina’s current role in the company is to validate targets for small molecule screening by studying the complexity and functionality of their RNA structure.
 Her work experience spans fields in microRNA, alternative splicing, and small molecule inhibitors on oncology targets.

 Carolina received her Bachelor’s Degree in Biophysical Chemistry from Dartmouth College in 2005.
 She earned her Master’s Degree in Genetics and Genomics from Duke University in 2011

 Natalie joined Ribometrix as a Screening Scientist in 2017.
 She has over twenty years of experience in molecular biology and genomics.
 Her work has included projects in early stage start-ups ranging from host responses to RNA and DNA virus infection, contract-based whole genome and transcriptome sequencing of widely-varied species, and data analysis.
 She brings working expertise in RNA biology, high-throughput sequencing and assay optimization and scale-up.